Smart Girls Don't Talk: Plot

 With Clark's week up, Fain sends his henchmen to collect from him.
 When they return empty-handed, Fain takes matters into his own.
 He sneaks into Clark's room and when Clark reaches for a gun shoots him first.
 Mortally wounded, Clark manages to get a shot off at the fleeing Fain, who staggers to his nightclub before falling unconscious.
 One of his men spots Doc in the club and presses him to take care of the wound.
 However, when Doc refuses to accept a large bribe to keep him from reporting it to the police, Fain sends his hoodlums to persuade him to change his mind.
 When Doc tries to run, one of them shoots him dead.

 Vickers takes the news of her brother's murder hard.
 She suspects Fain, as does McReady.
 Even after learning from ballistics tests that Fain killed Clark but is unlikely her brother's slayer, she agrees to help McReady try to entrap him.
 Fain is suspicious when she asks him to take her back, especially since it is so soon after Doc's death.

 Interrupting a mid-day dally with Fain at her apartment, Vickers abruptly leaves to spring McReady's trap.
-Luring Fain to Tony's apartment, she gets him to confess to killing Clark and implicating his trigger-happy henchman in murdering her brother - against his wishes.
+Luring Fain to Toni’s apartment, she gets him to confess to killing Clark and implicating his trigger-happy henchman.

 Beginning to suspect Vickers of wheedling this information out of him, Fain finds a hidden wire recorder and turns it off.

 Unbeknownst to him, there is also a backup microphone with the police on the other end listening in.
 They are waiting when the threesome attempts to flee.
 Fain is ready to give up, but Doc's killer uses Vickers as a shield.
 Fain struggles with him, and both men are cut down in a hail of police gunfire.

 McReady initially attempts to comfort Vickers, but she seeks to be left alone and leaves to walk home by herself.
 Telling his partner to go ahead without him, McReady then pursues and catches up to her, taking her by the elbow romantically.
 She does not resist.